oat-sa/taohub-articles/articles/Frontend/events-model.md

 This is a mixin that will augment any target object with a set of API bringing the ability to manage events.

-To use the `eventifier`, simply import the module `core/eventifier`:
+To use the `eventifier` you need to import the module `core/eventifier`:

 ```javascript
 define(['core/eventifier'], function (eventifier) {